 For years, the United States has positioned itself as the chief mediator between Israelis and Palestinians.
 By now taking such a pro-Israel stance, the U.S. has called into question the viability of its own role.
 American diplomats have emphasized neutrality as a critical aspect of leading peace talks, and have been quick to question Mr. Trump’s latest actions.
 On the one hand, there is the argument that the United States has never been neutral: they have ensured Israel’s security, provided billions of dollars in aid and military equipment, and used its Security Council veto to shield Israel from UN sanctions for its continued building of settlements on Palestinian land.
 The United States has also been able to maintain its influence over the Palestinian Authority through significant economic support.
 However, with Trump having made the move he just did, the U.S. now loses significant credibility.
 And it all now begs the question: is the United States a suitable middleman between Israel and Palestine?

-The truth is that the status of Jerusalem is one of the most delicate issues impeding resolution of the Palestinian-Israeli conflict.
+The status of Jerusalem is one of the most delicate issues impeding resolution of the Palestinian-Israeli conflict.
 Palestinian leaders declare that a move of the embassy to Jerusalem would be a “violation of international law,” as reported by CNN.
 If the embassy move indeed takes place, the Palestine Liberation Organization suggests revoking its own recognition of Israel and canceling all agreements between both states.
 This could lead to chaos within Palestine, possibly leading to a collapse of the already unsteady administration.
 The region would then be more vulnerable to influence of the Palestinian militant group Hamas.
 More than that, the consequences of such a move could be disastrous on a larger scale, in that it could create a wave of unrest outside of Palestine, in Arab nations all around Israel.

 As of now, U.S. Vice President Mike Pence has said that the move of the American embassy to Jerusalem will occur by next year.
 It is hard to say what will happen next.
 But one thing can surely be said: that a less-than-ideal situation just became more volatile.
 With the United States already viewed with distrust in the greater Arab region, if anything, this move will make it harder for Arab nations to cooperate with the U.S. in the future.